bonfire-engine/bonfire-engine.github.io/get-started.md

 ```

-Now only adds your player in the game:
+Now only add your player in the game:

 ```dart